smeehui/tic-tac-toe-v2/README.md

-#A small project making a caro game with custom size
+#A small project making a caro game with customizable size

 ##Framework applied:
 - React